threefoldfoundation/www_mycelium/content/home/index.md

 ![Image](./img/nodes.png#md#mx-auto)

 #### Decentralized Nodes
 Mycelium operates through a network of decentralized nodes, similar to how nature's mycelium forms a decentralized network of threads.
-Each node is like a point of connection in the digital ecosystem.
+Each node acts as a connection point in the overall digital ecosystem.

 </div>